alan-turing-institute/data-safe-haven/docs/processes/provider-overview.md

 Tier 0 applies where none of the information processed, combined or generated includes personal data, commercially sensitive data, or data which will have legal, political or reputational consequences in the event of unauthorised disclosure.

+Tier 0 environments may be used for anonymised or synthetic information generated from personal data, where one has **absolute** confidence in the quality of anonymisation or the privacy preserving nature of the data synthesis.
+This makes the information no longer personal data.
+This does **not** include pseudonymised data which can be re-identified in combination with a key or other dataset.
+This is still considered personal data.

+Note that in practice it is extremely difficult (if not impossible) to guarantee that data is truly anonymous, especially when considering the risk of the anonymised data being linked with other datasets that currently exist or may exist in the future, and the potential development of more sophisticated re-identification attacks.

+If there is not **absolute** confidence in the anonymous or synthetic data no longer being personal data, then the minimum tier environment this data can be processed in is Tier 2.

 Tier 0 data should be considered ready for publication.
 Although this data is open, there are still advantages to handling it through a managed data analysis infrastructure.

 Management of Tier 0 data in a visible, well ordered infrastructure provides confidence to stakeholders as to the handling of more sensitive datasets.